jonsey32/terraria/README.md

 *   `-p` will expose ports on the host and bind them to ports in the container.
 *   `-v` will mount your a directory on the host to a volume in the container.
 *   `raeven/terraria` the name of this docker image.

-Each time you run the container it will generate new keys and a new device ID.